alikhairallah/ALHD-Benchmarking/README.md

 ## Citation
 If you use this repository or the dataset, please cite:

-ALHD: A Large-Scale and Multigenre Benchmark Dataset for Arabic LLM-Generated Text Detection Ali Khairallah, Arkaitz Zubiaga, 2025
+Khairallah, A., & Zubiaga, A. (2025).
+ALHD: A Large-Scale and Multigenre Benchmark Dataset for Arabic LLM-Generated Text Detection (v1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.17249602
-DOI: 10.5281/zenodo.17249602